 Despite being Canada’s fastest growing city, few people, especially south of the border, have even heard of Saskatoon, the largest city in the prairie province of Saskatchewan.
-I’m just back from a few days there; I’ve barely scratched the surface, but here’s a window into a destination you should know about.
+Amazingly and luckily, I found myself here twice in the space of four months in the latter half of 2018.
+Even so, I’ve barely scratched the surface.
+However, here’s a window into a destination you should really get to know.

 Saska-where?
 Here’s where I’ve taken you: Saskatoon, the largest city in the Canadian prairie province of Saskatchewan.